phpbb/documentation/development/extensions/tutorial_events.rst

             ];
         }

-        /**
-         * Assign priority to template event listener *
-         * @param \phpbb\event\data $event The event object */
-        public function set_template_event_priority($event)
+		// Give your extension a high priority when rendering the navbar_header_quick_links_after template event. public function set_template_event_priority($event)
         {
             $template_event_priority_array = $event['template_event_priority_array'];
             $template_event_priority_array['acme_demo'] = [
-                'event/navbar_header_quick_links_after' => $priority,
+                'event/navbar_header_quick_links_after' => 100,
             ];
             $event['template_event_priority_array'] = $template_event_priority_array;
         }
     }

-In this example, ``$priority`` is an integer, the value of which defaults to 0.
-Setting this integer to higher values equals more importance and therefore that template event listener will be compiled earlier than others subscribed to the same template event.
+In this example, ``100`` is an integer implying the template event priority.
+Higher values indicate greater importance, meaning the corresponding template event listener will be compiled earlier than others listening to the same event.
+For example, the content of template event listener which has a priority value of ``100`` will be rendered above/before the same template event listener which has a priority value of ``99``.
-In case of equal priority values, template event listeners will be compiled in the order they have been read from their locations.
+If multiple listeners share the same priority value, they will be rendered in the order they were read from their respective filesystem locations.
+If no priority value set, it defaults to ``0``.

 PHP Core Events & Listeners
 ===========================